DAOmasons/RuleBook/misc/about.md

 ## The Game Mechanics

 From the setup phase to the allocation of funds, Grant Ships operates as an engaging game.
-Participants undergo a process of proposal submission, community voting, and transparent fund allocation, all driven by the collective decision-making of the Arbitrum community.
+Participants undergo a process of proposal submission, community voting, and transparent fund allocation, all driven by DAO-powered collective decision-making.

 ## Community and Decentralization